Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_05.md

     $ meteor add shmck:angular2-router

+It will now be added to our list of packages.

 {{> DiffBox tutorialName="angular2-meteor" step="5.1"}}

-Let's import and add the package dependencies.
+Let's import and add the package dependencies into our app.

 {{> DiffBox tutorialName="angular2-meteor" step="5.2"}}